TrinityCTAT/ctat-mutations/README.md

 # ctat-mutations

-Click the 'Wiki' link at top for the ctat-mutation documentation.
+Click the [Wiki](https://github.com/NCIP/ctat-mutations/wiki) link at top for the ctat-mutation documentation.

 To download the software, click the 'Releases' tab and download the tar.gz.